Screened topological plasmons in graphene plasmonic crystals: Topological Aspects of the Plasmonic Crystal

 In the previous section, the importance of the parity eigenvalue at the band center $(k=0)$ and edge ($k=\pi/s$) was outlined, since it is restricted by inversion symmetry to take values $\xi=\pm1$.
 In electronic systems, the topological nature of $\gamma_n$ of each band means that this quantity is protected against small deformations of the Hamiltonian, for instance against disorder in the system or changes to the modulation profile.
 However, if the deformation is strong enough to close the gap between two adjacent bands, then the Berry connection becomes undefined and the system can undergo a topological phase transition.
 When this happens, the Zak phase of each band involved in the crossing can change.
 In inversion-symmetric systems, this means that the bands that cross can interchange their parity eigenvalue.

 These considerations can be transposed to systems with bosonic quasiparticles of diverse natures~\cite{xiaoGeometricPhaseBand2015,shindouTopologicalChiralMagnonic2013,gorenTopologicalZakPhase2018}.
 Here, we observe this effect for the screened plasmonic crystal, by studying how the band topology changes as the modulation profile is tuned.
+It is necessary that the deformation of the Hamiltonian respects inversion symmetry, in order to maintain a quantized Zak phase, and that it can also induce band crossings, which can lead to a topological phase transition.
+It can be easily shown \cite{breyQuantumBandStructure2025} that both the modulation width $a$ and depth $\Delta E$ fulfill both of these requirements.
+However, this is not the case for the graphene-metal separation parameter $d$.
+Although tuning this parameter does deform the spectrum, as shown in figure \ref{fig:Spectrum}, it cannot induce any band crossings in the crystal.
 We focus on the relation between $\gamma_n$ with the modulation width $a$, and we exemplify by inspecting the second gap of the crystal.
-This gap closes at a critical value of $a_{c}\approx 0.43 \,s$, when the second and third bands cross at the band center.
+This gap closes at a critical value of $a_{c}\approx 0.44\,s$, when the second and third bands cross at the band center.

-In Fig.~\ref{fig:ParitySwapping} we show the wavefunction profile for the second and third bands at the band center, when $a<a_c$ (before the second gap closes), and when $a>a_c$ (after the gap closes).
+In Fig.~\ref{fig:ParitySwapping} (top panel) we show the wavefunction profile for the second and third bands at the band center, when $a<a_c$ (before the second gap closes), and when $a>a_c$ (after the gap closes).
 When going from $(a)$ to $(c)$, or from $(b)$ to $(d)$, the parity $\xi_n(0)$ changes sign.
 Since the bands do not touch at the band edge, then $\xi_n(\pi/s)$ remain unchanged for both bands.
 From Eq.~\eqref{eq:ZakPhase_Parity}, this means that $\gamma_2$ and $\gamma_3$ must also have their values swapped.
+In the bottom panel of Fig.~\ref{fig:ParitySwapping} this behavior is also depicted.
+We show the dispersion of the second and third states at the BZ center $k=0$, and color it according to the parity of the wavefunctions.

-In analogy to electronic systems, we can build a $\mathbb{Z}_2$ topological invariant $\nu_n$ for each band, by summing over all the $\gamma_n$ ($\text{mod} \,2\pi$) below band $n$~\cite{fuTopologicalInsulatorsInversion2007,breyQuantumBandStructure2025}.
+In analogy to electronic systems, we can build a $\mathbb{Z}_2$ topological invariant $\nu_n$ for each band, by summing over all the $\gamma_{n'}$ ($\text{mod} \,2\pi$), with $n'$ less than or equal to $n$ ~\cite{fuTopologicalInsulatorsInversion2007,breyQuantumBandStructure2025}.
 Whenever any gap below the band closes, the Zak phases of the bands that touch are exchanged, but leave the total sum unaltered.
 Equivalently, we can define